xtuml/bridgepoint/doc-bridgepoint/notes/9235_mem_and_2016_issues_ant.md

 5.2.2 Analysis of notes taken by tester, JT, from section 5.4
 5.2.2.1 Undo issues are already called out by VC-2.1.1
-5.2.2.2 Attempt to create an element after a cut and then paste into the new element fails This is by design.
-If any transation occurs between cut and paste the cut is aborted and thus paste is not allowed.
+5.2.2.2 Attempt to create an element after a cut and then paste into the new element fails.
+This is by design.
+If any transation occurs between cut and paste the cut is aborted, and thus paste is not allowed.
 5.2.2.3 Performance issue observed during testing
 Investigation has been performed on this in BridgePoint v6.2 and an issue was addressed.
 Unable to tell if it is the same issue or not ([2.8](2.8)).
 No further action at this time.